Don’t Allow Fear to Destroy Your Peace

 Imagine that encounter, if you can.
 “Hey, Mary!
 I have some exciting news!
 This Christmas will be a bit different for you because you’ve been selected – drum roll please – to be the Mother of Jesus!
 You’ve been chosen from several applicants, some of whom had some pretty sketchy character flaws, I might add.
 Anyway, I know you have lots of questions.
 Like, ‘why me?’ or ‘whose Jesus?’ or better still, ‘what’s Christmas?’.
 We’ll get to all that eventually.”

-I’m not gonna lie, like Mary, I also questioned God’s wisdom when he approached me with some fun new adventure.
+I’m not gonna lie; like Mary, I also questioned God’s wisdom when he approached me with some fun new adventure.
+Admittedly, nothing as earth-shattering as birthing Jesus, but still.

 GOD – “NOPE!”

-And guess what…you’re not off the hook either, my friend.
+And guess what…you’re not off the hook, my friend.
 God has called each one of us to be Christ-bearers.
 Scary, huh?
 Take a deep breath.
 It’s okay.

 When we can’t see how we could possibly accomplish the task God sets before us, it takes trust and faith, like Mary, to say “yes” in the midst of our doubts and fears.
 And let’s get this straight now, it won’t be “Savior of the world” that job’s taken!
 Sorry.

-And keep in mind God doesn’t do ordinary.
+Keep in mind that God doesn’t do ordinary.
 He does PASSION AND PURPOSE – OVER THE TOP!

-Keep in mind that it’s God who initiates his plans for us, not the other way around.
-He doesn’t consult us for anything!
+Keep in mind that it’s God who initiates His plans for us, not the other way around.
+He doesn’t consult us in that process!
 Take Job for instance, he found that out the hard way!
-It wasn’t pretty when God confronted his whiny self, “Hey buddy, I’m curious, when I was creating the world out of nothing, I don’t recall seeing you there or consulting you on how to keep the oceans in their place or how to make a Zebra from scratch (and, yes, that was intentional).
+It wasn’t pretty when God confronted his whiny self, “Hey buddy, when I was creating the world out of nothing, I don’t recall seeing you there or consulting you on how to keep the oceans in their place or how to make a Zebra from scratch (and, yes, that was intentional).

-So, this Christmas, as we are reminded once again of the remarkable story of Christ’s birth – God’s love coming to us with skin on, I pray we will listen for and accept God’s call to us to be Christ-bearers in whatever way he has prepared us, just as he did with Mary.
+So, this Christmas, as we are reminded once again of the remarkable story of Christ’s birth – God’s love coming to us with skin on, I pray we will listen for and accept His call to us to be Christ-bearers in whatever way He has prepared us, just as He did with Mary.

 Go ahead, allow yourself to sit in the darkness with God, and bravely ask him what you are here for.
 His answer will surely surprise you.
-And I guarantee you if you utter that one little word, “yes”, be prepared because there will be no more business as usual.
+And I guarantee you that if you utter that one little word, “yes,” be prepared because there will be no more business as usual.

 My prayer for this Christmas is hope for a better, more peaceful, and loving world that begins with God and is manifest through us, just as it was with Mary and Jesus so long ago.